 C. Convention Pages

 1. 2 individuals will be selected to serve as Connecticut’s Convention Pages by the State Democratic Chair in consultation with the members of the Democratic National Committee from the state.
-This selection will take place on June 17, 2020.
+This selection will take place by July 10, 2020.
 (Call IV.F.3, Appendix C & Reg.
 5.7)

 2. The Convention Pages shall be as evenly divided between men and women (determined by self-identification) as possible under the state allocation and shall reflect as much as possible, the Affirmative Action and Outreach and Inclusion guidelines in the state plan.
 In the case of a non-binary gender page, they shall not be counted as either a male or female.
 (Reg.
 5.7.A)